 In applications where seasonal temperature changes are dramatic, screw drive openers are somewhat temperature sensitive and may require more frequent maintenance.
 This type of automatic garage door opener is noisier than other garage opener alternatives and is also the most expensive type of garage door opener.

-While Liftmaster screw drive garage door openers are a popular choice amongst home and business owners, there are issues that prospective buyers should be aware of before making a definitive decision.
-When a Liftmaster screw drive garage door opener has issues and needs to be repaired, our expert garage door technicians always recommend changing the type of garage door opener rather than repairing the screw drive operated one already in place.
+While LiftMaster® screw drive garage door openers are a popular choice amongst home and business owners, there are issues that prospective buyers should be aware of before making a definitive decision.
+When a LiftMaster® screw drive garage door opener has problems and needs to be repaired, our expert garage door technicians near you always recommend changing the type of garage door opener rather than repairing the screw drive operated one already in place.
 This is because there are better garage door opener options that require less maintenance and have fewer issues in the long run.

 - Plastic Coupling Failure – The drive shaft in screw drive garage door openers is connected by a plastic coupler.
 This plastic coupler is not durable and will need to be replaced multiple times during the lifespan of the automatic garage door opener, leaving homeowners without the ability to store their vehicles out of the natural elements.

-- Plastic Rack Failure – The plastic rack that drives on the rails is known to strip down and break in some fashion multiple times within the lifespan of the garage door opener.
+- Plastic Rack Failure – The plastic rack that drives on the rails is known to strip down and break in some fashion multiple times within the lifespan of the garage door opener requiring a new LiftMaster® screw drive rack replacement.
 The plastic isn’t durable and will break, which means the garage door cannot open or close.
 This results in household members being unable to utilize the garage correctly or store things away from the weather outside.

 Are Screw Drive Garage Door Openers Good For Use?